bw0rth/pync/docs/source/index.rst

 * :doc:`remote-command-exec`
 * :doc:`remote-code-exec`

+The options are as follows:

 .. toctree::
    :maxdepth: 2
-   :caption: The options are as follows:
+   :titlesonly:

    options/index